azurecz/azuretechacademy-hybridit-labs-day2/README.md

 - deploy web application with Release pipeline CPWEB-CD as new stage PROD
 - connect to different PROD SQL server

-## Automation and governance with Azure Bluprints
+## Automation and governance with Azure Blueprints
 Consider following scenario.
 We have created hub subcription with centralized components such as Azure Firewall, Azure VPN and Domain Controller.
 Application projects are deployed in spoke subscriptions that allow connectivity via hub network.
 Suppose for certain types of projects we have following governance needs:
 - Deploy VNET for project and automatically configure VNET peering with hub subscription.
 - Allow networking team access to VNET configurations, but do not let application operators touch it.